OdessaZ/Portfolio-Projects/README.md

 **Goal**: To understand and implement linear regression using Python, applying statistical learning concepts to analyze data and make predictions.
 It involved preprocessing data, building and evaluating a regression model, and visualizing results to gain insights.

 **Description**: This project focuses on implementing linear regression in Python to explore the relationship between variables and make predictions.
 It begins with data preprocessing using libraries like Pandas and NumPy, then building and training a regression model with scikit-learn.
 The project emphasizes evaluating model performance through metrics such as R-squared and Mean Squared Error, ensuring accurate predictions.
 Data visualizations created with Matplotlib and Seaborn provide insights into trends and the model's fit.
-This project demonstrates practical skills in data analysis, statistical modeling, and machine learning applications.
+This project demonstrates practical skills in data analysis, statistical modelling, and machine learning applications.

 **Skills**: Data Visualization, Statistical Modeling, Model Development and Evaluation, and Scikit-learn.